 - Individuals with HCV should stop or cut down on drinking alcohol and using recreational drugs.

 - Individuals with HCV should be vaccinated against hepatitis A & B if not immune.

 - Individuals with HCV should pursue a healthy diet and exercise program to decrease the risk of fatty liver and improve overall health.

-- Hepatitis C treatment can cure up to 90% of people treated.
+- Hepatitis C treatment can cure most people with hepatitis C.